 This study's objective was to conduct structural strength analysis using experimental and numerical methods that could be used in the structural design studies of a new tractor-mounted RDM and similar agricultural machineries.
 This paper covers the analyses for a specific RDM during harvesting.
 The mower was subjected to physical tests in the study that were compatible with structural strength analysis methods based on CAE.
-FEA simulations provided a useful visual output and numerical data for the machine's deformation behaviour during harvesting.
-It can also be stated that reasonable correlation was obtained between experimental and numerical results under predefined boundary conditions and limitations.
-Both experimental and simulation results revealed that there were no functional or structural failure indication on the structural components of the machine during harvesting.
-However, in order to complete final design decisions which considers the machine's total work-cycle, related analyses should be conducted for the static linkage and transportation conditions of the machine.
-Thus, it may be possible to examine structural optimisation indicators, the possibility of decreasing material weight and the overall cost of the machine, and other related topics.
+FEA simulations provided a useful visual output and numerical data for the machine's deformation behavior during harvesting.
+It can also be stated that a reasonable correlation was obtained between experimental and numerical results under pre-defined boundary conditions and limitations.
+Both experimental and simulation results revealed that there were no functional or structural failure indications on the structural components of the machine during harvesting.
+However, in order to complete the final design decisions which consider the machine's total work cycle, a related analysis should be conducted for the static linkage and transportation conditions of the machine.
+Thus, it may be possible to examine structural optimization indicators, the possibility of decreasing material weight and the overall cost of the machine, and other related topics.
 The study's main finding was the machine's structure specifically considered in this study works safely during harvesting conditions.
-Additionally, it can be stated that an effective FEA strategy could be significantly utilised in durability assessment and may reduce the amount of physical prototype testing, as well as production costs and lost time, during the design of agricultural machinery.
+Additionally, it can be stated that an effective FEA strategy could be significantly utilized in durability assessment and may reduce the amount of physical prototype testing, as well as production costs and lost time, during the design of agricultural machinery.